 If your armpits still smell after showering, try implementing some of the following steps.

 Here's a trick worth trying, Dr. Hooper says: After you shower, use a blow dryer to fully dry your underarms.
 Use a warm — not hot — setting and stop before/if any redness occurs.

-The dryness creates a less-friendly environment for bacteria to flourish.
-If you notice any other folds of your skin smell — under the breasts, on your belly, in your groin — you can use the hairdryer to dry those areas, too, she says.
+The dryness creates a less-friendly environment for bacteria to flourish, which can help prevent sweat from smelling like onions.
+If you notice any other folds of your skin smell — under the breasts, in your bellybutton or in your groin — you can use the hairdryer to dry those areas, too, she says.

 3. Use Antiperspirant

 OTC and prescription-strength antiperspirants are available.
 These traditionally use aluminum to temporarily plug sweat ducts, though some natural antiperspirants use alternative ingredients to decrease sweating.

 (There is no scientific evidence to say that an antiperspirant will up your risk of cancer or other major health risks, though talk to your doctor if you have severe kidney disease, per Penn Medicine.)

 In the 2015 Microbiome study mentioned above, people who had a more intense onion armpit odor were those who didn't use antiperspirants.